mlsmall/autonomous-building-performance-engineering/README.md

-# Autonomous Multi-Agent Generative AI System for Real-Time Building Performance Engineering
+# Autonomous Multi-Agent System for Real-Time Building Performance Engineering

 This agentic network marks a significant shift in building performance modeling: the first autonomous multi-agent system that combines engineering calculations with generative AI to automate complex engineering decisions.